JothikaKumar2501/Scam-FraudResolutionFabric/datasets/questions.md

 finalize_if:
   - user_denies_authorization AND identity_verified
 questions:
-  - "Can you please confirm your full name and date of birth for ANZ security purposes?"
+  - "Can you please confirm your full name and date of birth for XYZ security purposes?"
-  - "Did you authorize a transaction for $[Amount] to [Recipient] from your ANZ account?"
+  - "Did you authorize a transaction for $[Amount] to [Recipient] from your XYZ account?"
-  - "Is [Recipient] a new payee for you, or have you sent money to them before from your ANZ account?"
+  - "Is [Recipient] a new payee for you, or have you sent money to them before from your XYZ account?"
-  - "Have you changed your ANZ password multiple times in the last 24 hours?"
+  - "Have you changed your XYZ password multiple times in the last 24 hours?"
-  - "Is this type of transfer amount and recipient consistent with your usual ANZ banking behaviour?"
+  - "Is this type of transfer amount and recipient consistent with your usual XYZ banking behaviour?"
 ---
 fraud_type: RUL-TX817
 core_facts: